Spec 001 — Registration¶

 re-frame.interop/debug-enabled?(alias ofgoog.DEBUG).
 The closure compiler eliminates the gated branch in:advancedproduction builds.
 Production binaries carry no:rf.warning/missing-docmachinery. - Kind coverage.
 Every kind in the §Registry model table (

-:event,:sub,:fx,:cofx,:view,:frame,:route,:app-schema,:head,:error-projector,:flow) is in scope.
-Programmatic re-registrations through internal helpers (re-frame.core/-reg-event-dband siblings) that bypass the public macro path are out of scope — the warning fires from the macro layer, where the registration metadata is first composed. - Trace envelope.
+:event,:sub,:fx,:cofx,:interceptor,:view,:frame,:route,:head,:error-projector,:flow, and the late-bound optional-artefact kinds:resource/:mutation/:resource-scope) is in scope, plusreg-app-schema(which writes to the schemas artefact's per-frame side-table, not the registrar).
+Programmatic re-registrations through the internal helper (re-frame.core/-reg-event) that bypasses the public macro path are out of scope — the warning fires from the macro layer, where the registration metadata is first composed. - Trace envelope.
 The trace event carries

 :operation :rf.warning/missing-doc,:tags {:kind <kind> :id <id> :source-coords <captured-coords>}.
 Per 009 §Where trace emission lives the emission site is the macro-expandedreg-*body inregistrar.cljc.
 The recovery classification is:ignored— the registration completes normally; the warning is a diagnostic surface, not a gate.